despawnerer/freearc/README.md

 - [x] Compiling Haskell parts
 - [x] Linking
 - [x] Running
+- [x] Creating new FreeArc archives and extracting them
-- [ ] Compressing or decompressing actual FreeArc archives
+- [ ] Extracting existing FreeArc archives

 ### Still needs to be done

-- Checking that compressing or decompressing something actually works
 - I have not looked at `Unarc` at all.
+- Would be great to get my hands on on some actual FreeArc archives that were created by the original program

 ### Removed